Skip to main content

 Some of the most important benefits of having a proper release management framework in place are:

-• Increased efficiency: An effective release management approach will improve your organization's efficiency and help to prevent the releases from disrupting the development team’s productivity.
+• Increased efficiency: An effective release management approach will improve your organization's efficiency and help prevent releases from disrupting the development team’s productivity.
 With appropriate release management, the release cycle becomes less of a disruption and more of a constant component of the development process.

-Better user experience: More frequent releases will keep the customers happy, by providing fast fixes and new software features more often.
+Better user experience: More frequent releases will keep the customers happy by providing fast fixes and new software features more often.

 1. Planning